lemonteasour/lemonteasour/README.md

 # 👋 Hi, I'm Jay!

-🚀 iOS Developer | 🌐 Front-End Web Enthusiast
+🧑‍💻 Front-End Developer | 🎮 Game Development Enthusiast

 💼 Software Engineer from Hong Kong, based in Tokyo, Japan.

 🎯 Focused on creating elegant, user-friendly apps using Swift and modern UI frameworks.

-💡 Previously spent 2 years crafting beautiful web experiences using React with TypeScript.
+🌐 Has experience in front-end website development using React with TypeScript.

 ---